ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Experiments

-\textbf{Comparison to the state-of-the-art.} We first comprehensively compare BoPR with three types of state-of-the-art methods, including video-based, model-free, and model-based methods on the 3DPW dataset.
+We first comprehensively compare ReBaR with two types of state-of-the-art methods, including model-free and model-based methods on the 3DPW dataset.
 In this experiment, we report two evaluation results, namely 3DPW-ALL and 3DPW-TEST.
 Here, all methods do not include the 3DPW training dataset in training to evaluate the 3DPW-ALL setting, while for the 3DPW-TEST, they all fine-tune the network on the 3DPW training dataset.
 In addition, we provide the results of two network structures (HR-W48 and HR-W32) on these two settings, respectively.
 Table~\ref{tab:3dpw} presents the comparison results with various methods.
-Our method's performance using the HR-W32 backbone network has surpassed almost all existing methods in all metrics but is only slightly lower PVE than the CLIFF method using the HR-W48 backbone network.
-However, when using the HR-W48 backbone network, our method significantly outperforms the previous state-of-the-art method CLIFF on 3DPW-TEST, and MJE is reduced from 69.0 to 65.4.
+Our method's performance using the HR-W32 backbone network has surpassed almost all existing methods in all metrics but is only slightly lower MVE than the CLIFF method using the HR-W48 backbone network.
+However, when using the HR-W48 backbone network, our method significantly outperforms the previous state-of-the-art method CLIFF on 3DPW-TEST, and MJE is reduced from 69.0 to 67.2.
 It is also worth mentioning that the evaluation results in 3DPW-ALL can better reflect the generalization ability of the method.
-Yet, in this setting, our method also outperforms the previous state-of-the-art method HybrIK by a large margin (MJE from 80.0 to 72.0).
+Yet, our method also outperforms the previous state-of-the-art method HybrIK by a large margin (MJE from 80.0 to 72.0) in this setting.

+Among the newer methods, CLIFF, MotionBert, and Propose did not use the original COCO dataset in their original papers.
+Instead, they used the EFT strategy to generate pseudo-labels for training.
+The poor 3D human body annotations in the original COCO dataset limited the model's reconstruction accuracy, while the addition of EFT-fine-tuned pseudo-labels improved performance from the original 71.7 to 69.1.
+Specifically, EFT is a pseudo-label generation method combining regression models and optimization algorithms, which fits 2D key points through the SMPL model to optimize original model weights.
+In our experiments, we used the SMPL parameters initialized by HMR as input, employed the real annotated 2D key point labels as supervision information, and optimized the weights of the original HMR through the optimization formula:

+where $l_{2D}$ is the 2D reprojection loss and $L_{shape}$ is the shape prior loss.
+EFT introduces a pose prior encoder $\sigma_{\omega}$ during the optimization process to map image features into a reasonable 3D pose space.
+This ensures that the optimized pseudo-pose labels better comply with human kinematic constraints during fine-tuning, avoiding the generation of unreasonable joint angles.

+To ensure a fair comparison, we retrained CLIFF and ProPose using the original COCO labels and included the results in the table for comparison.
+It can be observed that without using EFT pseudo-labels, CLIFF's performance drops significantly while ProPose's declines slightly.
+Our method still outperforms both under the original labels.

+It is worth noting that the original Multi-HMR uses a pure Transformer structure, with its backbone being ViT-L14.
+To ensure fairness, we replaced the original HRNet backbone with ViT-L14 to maintain consistency with Multi-HMR.
+As shown in the table~\ref{tab:3dpw}, our method outperforms Multi-HMR on ViT-L14 in both PAMJE and MVE metrics.